Gospel

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-- In what ways is your community involved in the missionary activity of the Church?
+- How is your community involved in the Church’s missionary activity?
 To whom does your community reach out?